FSP accreditation handbook for training sites and supervisors

 The supervision team

-The supervision team includes the primary supervisor and any accredited secondary supervisors.
+The supervision team includes the supervisor and any other training site staff.
 Other members of the supervision team may include other GPs who are not accredited as supervisors, practice nurses, allied health professionals, Aboriginal Health Workers and non-clinical practice staff, all who have experience that can benefit a registrar.

 An important requirement for a supervisor is enthusiasm for general practice and a commitment to providing a positive learning experience.
-It is important that training in general practice is seen as a team activity for the whole practice and not just the supervisor.
+It is important that training is seen as a team activity for the whole training site and not just the supervisor.
+More detailed information can be found in the FSP Training site and supervisor handbook.

 Supervisor professional development requirements

-Professional development for accredited supervisors is required consistent with the National supervisor professional development program.
+Professional development for accredited supervisors is required to be consistent with the National supervisor professional development program.

-From 2023, GPs wishing to become supervisors will be required to complete the Foundations of GP supervision course to become an accredited supervisor.
+GPs who wish to become accredited supervisors will be required to complete the Foundations of GP supervision and Introduction to Aboriginal and Torres Strait Islander Cultural Awareness courses.

 Continuing supervisor professional development is less prescriptive, and a range of activities is available.